 FILE PHOTO: People walk past a Canada Goose store on Fifth Avenue as President Trump’s new tariffs are imposed, in New York City, U.S., August 7, 2025.
 REUTERS/Adam Gray/File Photo

-Private equity firm Bain, which acquired Canada Goose in 2013, is looking to offload its holding, with Goldman Sachs advising on the sale, the report said.
-However, it is holding off on a decision until more offers roll in.
+Private equity firm Bain, which acquired a majority stake in Canada Goose in 2013, is looking to offload its holding and Goldman Sachs is advising on the sale, though the final decision is on hold till more offers roll in, the report said.

-CNBC said private equity firms Advent International and Boyu Capital have made verbal offers to acquire Canada Goose, a company best known for its parkas but which also produces bombers, lightweight jackets, eyewear, rainwear, and accessories.
+CNBC said private equity firms Advent International and Boyu Capital have made verbal offers to buy Canada Goose, a company best known for its luxury parkas that has diversified into eyewear, rainwear and summer-ready collections.

 Other prospective buyers include Shanghai-based apparel manufacturer Bosideng International, and a consortium formed by Hong Kong-listed sportswear maker Anta Sports Products and private-equity firm FountainVest Capital, according to the report.

-Canada Goose posted a bigger-than-expected quarterly loss in July, weighed down by higher retail expansion and promotional costs.
-While it withheld its fiscal 2026 forecast in May due to tariff uncertainty, the company has been partly shielded from such impacts as its domestically made products are exempt under the U.S.-Mexico-Canada trade pact.
+While it withheld its fiscal 2026 forecast in May due to tariff uncertainty, the company has been partly shielded from such impacts as 75% of its products are made domestically and are exempt under the U.S.-Mexico-Canada trade pact.

-(Reporting by Chandni Shah in Bengaluru; Editing by Sumana Nandy and Janane Venkatraman)
+(Reporting by Chandni Shah in Bengaluru; Editing by Sumana Nandy, Janane Venkatraman and Devika Syamnath)